c00lgat/OBSIDIAN/Cantrill/AWS Fundamentals.md

 There is actually a third zone:
 "AWS PUBLIC" Zone.
-This runs between the Public Internet and the
+This runs between the Public Internet and the AWS Private Zone networks.
+It is not on the public internet and is not part of the public internet but rather is connected to the public internet.

+It is the zone where services with public endpoints, such as S3, run.